 This Product is designed for use with pets where training is desired.
 The specific temperament of your pet may not work with this Product.
+We recommend that you not use this Product if your pet is less than 6 lbs. or if your pet is aggressive.
 If you are unsure whether this is appropriate for your pet, please consult your veterinarian or certified trainer.